karuppiah7890/temp-trials/sample-coding-problems/array-rotation/README.md

 Some logic issues I guess, hmm

 TODO:
-- Fix program correctness for simple cases - where rotation is not properly happening
+- Fix program correctness for simple cases - where rotation is not properly happening - DONE